thapaBurg/thapaday02/content/pages/workshop.md

       color: text-dark
     subtitle: ''
     text: >
-      Your will pay over USD **$80,000** in USA for education, let Dr. Thapa prepare you to maximize your investment.
+      Your will pay over USD **$80,000** in four years in USA for education, let Dr. Thapa prepare you to maximize your investment.

-      I offer workshops designed to equip international students with the tools they need to thrive from day one in the USA.
+      Dr. Thapa offers workshops designed to equip international students with the tools they need to thrive from day one in the USA.
 These workshops are conducted in-person (10-12 hours) in Nepal.
 The workshops are small-sized, with no more than 6-8 students per group, ensuring an intimate learning environment.
 Throughout these workshops, we delve deeply into a diverse range of topics, and students engage in multiple assignments with personalized feedback from me.
 By the end of the workshops, participants will be well-prepared to tackle academic and other challenges confidently.

+      Obtain Certificate of Completion.
     actions:
       - type: Button
         label: Sign Up